louisizumi/react-cities/README.md

 ### Wagon Cities

 The goal of this challenge was to create a React app that could display an image of the selected Le Wagon office.
-This was my first time using Redux to store the app state.
+The app uses Redux to store the app state.

 Here's how it looks:
 ![gif](./wagon-cities.gif)